collapsed-stacks/startups/questions/5635/how-can-housing-com-board-of-directors-fire-ceo-rahul-yadav-since-he-holds-8-of.md

 - posted by: [AllenXactXchange](https://stackexchange.com/users/6572620/allenxactxchange) on 2015-07-04
 - score: 2

-<p>NO,</p>
+NO,

-<p>A great example is Bill Gates and Microsoft Corp.
+A great example is Bill Gates and Microsoft Corp.
 As majority owner and CEO, he stepped down, came back, the retired once again.
 All in which securing money through puts/holds options.
 The board did not have to allow him back to acting CEO or even interim CEO.
-Even as majority holder, if they deem him unfit, which may be rare considering the CEO is often the reason the board members have a job with the company; they may vote to terminate in professional manner of resignation with severance, or if there is punishable accusations or convictions that will put share holders at risk. </p>
+Even as majority holder, if they deem him unfit, which may be rare considering the CEO is often the reason the board members have a job with the company; they may vote to terminate in professional manner of resignation with severance, or if there is punishable accusations or convictions that will put share holders at risk.